Daniele Lanzillo, introduction to 8-bit assembly programming, 65XX, ValorosoIT, MOS 6510, assembler, MOS 6502

 Which computers does it apply to?

-Daniele Lanzillo, the author of the book Assembly for MOS 65XX processors
+Daniele Lanzillo, the author of the Assembly book for the Mos 65xx processors

 Daniele Lanzillo, Master Assembly Wizard, Andras Vajda, M.A.W.
 1968